Cutaneous fold theory, evolution and pathology

 The consequences of folded skin

-Some hair follicles and sweat glands, that normally expel their content at the surface, now see their exits blocked.
+Some hair follicles and sweat glands, which normally expel their contents to the surface, now see their exits blocked.

 The nerves and blood vessels get bent and folded over, causing all kinds of problems.

-But the folds, and their crossings, are first noticed by the pain they produce.
+But the folds, and their crossings, are most noticeable because of the pain they cause.

 Main health problems caused by cutaneous folds